alteredtastes/talkart-server/README.md

 "CREATE" - "BACKGROUND" - "PHOTO" - "INSTAGRAM" - Runs Instagram OAuth and returns user photos for backgrounds.

-"SIX" - Changes photo in background to the 6th photo in user's photo selection.
+"SIX" - Changes background Instagram photo to the 6th photo in photo selection at right panel.

 "CREATE" - "BACKGROUND" - "COLOR" - [Prompt for name of color or something colorful, ex. "sky"] - "GO" - Runs Colr.org call for hex values related to word.